mpromonet/webrtc-streamer/README.md

 of civetweb, then it is possible to use the civetweb syntax like `-H8000,9000` or `-H8080r,8443s`.

-Using `-o` allow to store compressed frame from backend stream using `webrtc::VideoFrameBuffer::Type::kNative`.
+Using `-o` allows storing compressed frame data from the backend stream using `webrtc::VideoFrameBuffer::Type::kNative`.
 This Hack the stucture `webrtc::VideoFrameBuffer` storing data in a override of i420 buffer.
 This allow to forward H264 frames from V4L2 device or RTSP stream to WebRTC stream.
-It use less CPU and have less adaptation (resize, codec, bandwidth are disabled).
+It use less CPU and has less adaptation (resize, codec, bandwidth are disabled).

 Examples